kipkiruitoo/psychic-octo-disco/README.md

 ## Code of Conduct

-In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct).
+In order to ensure that the TeaMovies community is welcoming to all, please review and abide by the [Laravel's Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct).

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
+If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [me@davistoo.co.ke](mailto:me@davistoo.co.ke).
 All security vulnerabilities will be promptly addressed.

 ## License